Discover more about the ingredients that make Ilapothecary’s products unique.

 Vetiver also assists those who routinely neglect physical needs by reconnecting the mind and spirit to the body, restoring balance within this continuum.
 Using this oil can be as simple as opening a bottle and breathing in its aroma while the tension dissolves away.
 Vetiver boosts the hormone secretions of oestrogen and progesterone, making it an ideal choice for relief of menopausal responses that result from insufficient levels of these hormones.
 This versatile essential oil is also nourishing and moisturising for the skin.
 It assists in preventing tissue degeneration and can be used to treat stretch marks during pregnancy as well as to improve the tone of ageing skin.
 Has a cooling effect on inflammatory disorders such rheumatoid arthritis and eczema.
 Vetiver also fights infection by stimulating the immune system to increase white blood cell production and assists in the management of stress.
 Energetics: earth chakra vitality, nurtures deep relaxation, inner warmth and feeling centred.

-Anti–inflammatory, soothing vitamin B12 helps to regulate skin’s pigment production (preventing hyperpigmentation – the darkening of skin) and soothes any tenderness by helping prevent the production of cytokines, the type of proteins which cause inflammation.
+Anti-inflammatory, soothing vitamin B12 helps to regulate skin’s pigment production (preventing hyperpigmentation – the darkening of the skin) and soothes any tenderness by helping prevent the production of cytokines, the type of proteins that cause inflammation.

 Protective, regenerating a medicinal herb known to stimulate the immune system and used to fight infection, wild indigo reduces cortico production by 70% reducing skin stressors and protecting the skin from pollution.
 History: wild indigo, along with the wild indigo root, was used by the native Cherokee tribes in northern America as a source of blue dye.
 It was also used as a tea to cure intestinal parasites and to treat minor gastrointestinal problems as well as skin problems.
 Modern uses: wild indigo root is used to boost the immune system to fight diseases and infections.